Bringing people closer to sports.

 Mr. Mori also highly praises Adobe Creative Cloud Libraries, which allows designers to manage design assets created in a variety of applications in one place.

 “When using a single piece of artwork in multiple designs, previously if we made changes to the artwork after developing the other designs, we had no choice but to update each design individually,” says Mr. Mori.
 “When working with artwork linked through Adobe Creative Cloud Libraries, we can reflect the changes in all of the designs just by changing the artwork.
 That makes things much easier.
 It now takes less than 20% of the time to make changes.”

 “It now takes less than 20% of the time to make changes.”

 Adobe Creative Cloud not only improves work efficiency, it also helps designers create more expressive and creative designs.

-Furthermore, all staff in the design department immediately started using Adobe Capture to smoothly create colour themes and patterns based on photographs shot on a smartphone.
-Mr Mori is currently looking into Adobe Dimension as a 3D tool that allows graphic designers to easily composite 2D and 3D assets to create photorealistic images.
+Furthermore, all staff in the design department immediately started using Adobe Capture to smoothly create color themes and patterns based on photographs shot on a smartphone.
+Mr. Mori is currently looking into Adobe Dimension as a 3D tool that allows graphic designers to easily composite 2D and 3D assets to create photorealistic images.

 Alpen Group is currently looking into how it can use more of the functions included in Adobe Creative Cloud.

-“Alpen Group does simple video production in-house, but we typically did the editing on editing software install on specific hardware,” says Mr Tao.
+“Alpen Group does simple video production in-house, but we typically did the editing on editing software installed on specific hardware,” says Mr. Tao.
 “We’re planning to deploy the Adobe Creative Cloud All Apps plan to some designers so that we can start using Adobe Premiere Pro and Adobe After Effects, which have excellent video editing functions.”